 - 2 minutes to read

-Refer to the How to: Implement a Custom Criteria Language Function Operator for a sample ICustomFunctionOperatorFormattable interface implementation (a custom function that returns the month of a date).
+The How to: Implement a Custom Criteria Language Function Operator topic shows how to implement a function that extracts the month from a date-time value.

-Pass a custom function to a data store provider's RegisterCustomFunctionOperator method and add it to a dictionary's XPDictionary.CustomFunctionOperators collection.
+Pass the function to a data storage provider's RegisterCustomFunctionOperator method and add it to a dictionary's XPDictionary.CustomFunctionOperators collection.

-This is an outdated registration technique, which exposes the custom function only to XPO queries based on dictionary entries.
+This makes the function available in XPO queries based on dictionary entries only.

 To unregister a custom function, call the CriteriaOperator.UnregisterCustomFunction method.

 Refer to How to: Implement Custom Functions and Criteria in LINQ to XPO for more information on how to implement custom functions and use them in LINQ expressions created with XPO.